RoiShabi/cpu-perf-docs/atomics.md

 # cpu-perf-docs
 **Read Previous: [Memory Models](./mem-model.md)**
 ## Atomics
 Atomic Operations, also known as 'atomics', are operations which were born for the purpose of threads' communication.
-Atomcis provide decisive (find better word) memory accesses in order to keep the code's functionality the same as the programmer intended.
+Atomics provide transactional memory accesses in order to keep the code's functionality the same as the programmer intended.
 In order to do so, atomics harness 3 mechanisms: cache coherency, memory ordering directives, atomic instructions.
-In order to understand how does it work, we first need to understand the missing part we have not talked about yet - atomic instructions.
+For understanding how it works, we first need to understand the missing part we have not talked about yet - atomic instructions.

 ### Atomic Instructions
 #### Atomic Instructions - Why?
 We are already familiar with some CPU instructions, like load & store, add, xor.
 A race condition might occur when using them to communicate between threads.
 In the following 2 examples we are going to see real world scenarios where threads may corrupt each other by racing on the same resource.
-> In the examples, we use OOS instruction to describe instruction Out Of Scope instruction/value, meaning the code is before, or after, the scope of the assembly
+> In the examples, we use OOS instruction to describe Out Of Scope instruction/value, meaning the code is before, or after, the scope of the assembly

 ##### Example 1
 In the next example, 2 threads are going to run the `print_until_limit()` method.
-The expected result is, 2 threads print the string for total amount of `limit' lines
+The expected result: 2 threads print the string for total amount of `limit' lines.
 ```C++
 int global_counter = 0;
 const int limit = 50;